hasura/graphql-engine/README.md

 ## Client-side tooling

-Hasura works with any HTTP GraphQL client.
+Hasura works with any GraphQL client.
 We recommend using [Apollo Client](https://github.com/apollographql/apollo-client).
-See [awesome-graphql](https://github.com/chentsulin/awesome-graphql) for a list of such tools.
+See [awesome-graphql](https://github.com/chentsulin/awesome-graphql) for a list of clients.

 ## Support & Troubleshooting